-His story was featured in the St. Tammany Farmer newspaper.
+His story was featured on WWL TV’s Medical Watch and in the St. Tammany Farmer newspaper.
 “There is so much more life in me,” he is quoted in the article.
 “The implant has helped me see that.”.
 You can read it here.

 Perry: To be able to hear my wife again, to be able to hear my two grandsons speak!
 My 15-year-old, I hadn’t heard what he sounds like since he was what?
 12, 13-years-old!
 My four-year-old grandson, I’ve never heard him before.
 To be able to hear that has really … The holidays and the surgery, it all began an uplifting event in my life going into the holidays.

 Dr. Arriaga: Perry showed up at my office and he had a rare condition called NF2, Neurofibromatosis 2.
 Which is a genetic condition that caused tumors on both of his hearing nerves.
 If that’s not bad enough, these things can actually grow and create all sorts of other issues as well.
 In surgery, we, number one, removed the tumor, and number two, we would try to save the hearing nerve in such a fashion we could stimulate it with a special device called a cochlear implant.

 Perry: Because at that point I had really given up on ever hearing again.
 But I said, “Well, I can’t not do this.
 Let’s do it.
 What is there to lose?”